 One of the best ways to reassure someone that you’re really listening is to ask a lot of follow-up questions.
 This keeps the conversation alive!

 I can tell right away when my husband isn’t really listening to me, because he’s completely silent while I’m talking.
-Sometimes this means he’s taking in what I’m saying (rarely!), but usually it means he’s only half-listening.
+Sometimes this means he’s taking in what I’m saying, but usually it means he’s only half-listening.
 Ironically, it’s actually when he’s being more vocal – asking a lot of questions, following up on previous points, and engaging in dialogue, that I truly feel heard.

-It can be really tempting to want to wrap up each customer call as quickly as possible and move on to the next person or ticket in your queue.
+In the contact center, it can be really tempting to want to wrap up each customer call as quickly as possible and move on to the next person or ticket in your queue.
 But, the customer service representatives who truly understand effective communication know that each customer call needs time.

 Customers shouldn’t be rushed.
 Asking follow-up questions makes customers feel that they are being given the time they need to voice their concerns and even ask their own questions.